Algoma, Wisconsin: History

 In the mid-19th century, immigrants from Germany, Bohemia, Scandinavia, and Belgium settled in the community.
 The earliest businesses consisted of a sawmill, a general store, and churches.
-In 1859, the name of the town was changed from Wolf to Ahnapee.
+In 1859, the name of the town was changed from Wolf to Ahnapee a corruption of the Chippewa anin api meaning "when".
 The town which surrounds Algoma still bears this name.

 In 1871, the town survived the Peshtigo Fire that swept from Green Bay and destroyed thousands of acres of land.
 Local residents were prepared to escape from the fire, but torrential rains extinguished it just before it reached Ahnapee.

 Growth and development in Ahnapee was greatly advanced in 1892 with the arrival of the Ahnapee and Western Railway, which connected the coastal town with the Kewaunee Green Bay and Western Railroad at Casco Junction.
-The railroad would connect Algoma with the rest of the nation's rail system for the 94 years.
+The railroad would connect Algoma with the rest of the nation's rail system for 94 years.
 Several factories were built in Ahnapee as a result of the railroad's arrival, including the Ahnapee Seating & Veneer Company.
 This industry would change owners and names through the years, and operated until 2017 when it closed its doors.

 Ahnapee incorporated as a city on February 23, 1879.
-In 1897, the city was renamed Algoma, a name which may have come from an Indian term for "park of flowers."
-(See also Algoma (word)) At that time the commercial fishing fleet located in Algoma was the largest on Lake Michigan.
+In 1897, the city was renamed Algoma, a name which may have come from an Indian term for "park of flowers".
+(See also Algoma (word)).
+The name was changed by action of the Wisconsin state legislature.
+As a result, the local newspaper also changed its name from the Ahnapee Record to the Algoma Record.
+At that time the commercial fishing fleet located in Algoma was the largest on Lake Michigan.
 Sport fishing is still a major tourist attraction today.

 In 2020, Algoma was awarded the All-America City Award for its plan to counter long-running brain drain, which included a student mentoring program, student vocational opportunities, and a community wellness and fitness center.

 Geography

-Algoma is located at 44.608226°N 87.442342°W (44.608226, -87.442342), along Lake Michigan at the mouth of the Ahnapee River.
+Algoma is located at 44.608226°N 87.442342°W (44.608226, -87.442342), on the western shore of Lake Michigan at the mouth of the Ahnapee River.

 According to the United States Census Bureau, the city has a total area of 2.51 sqmi, of which, 2.47 sqmi is land and 0.04 sqmi is water.